AlexBurnes/buildfab/progress.md

 - **Command error message indentation**: Removed extra indentation from custom action error messages to preserve original script indentation structure
 - **Summary number alignment**: Improved summary formatting with right-aligned numbers and consistent spacing for better readability (removed unnecessary colon)
 - **Version v0.1.1 release**: Released with comprehensive UI improvements, alignment fixes, and enhanced user experience
+- **DAG executor streaming fix**: Fixed critical bug in v0.1.2 where DAG executor was not properly implementing streaming output - removed wave-based execution with wg.Wait() and implemented true continuous execution with immediate result display
+- **Streaming output improvement**: Changed display logic to show results immediately when they complete, in declaration order, enabling true parallel execution with streaming output
 - **Release readiness**: All components tested and ready for production use

 ## What's Left to Build